 • Comparatively, they enable merchants to access more customer information

-• They can be embedded with business logo to make them recognizable and more reliable
+• They can be embedded with business logos to make them recognizable and more reliable

-• They’re easy to generate, and can be saved in the form of an image
+• They’re also easy to generate and one can save them in the form of an image

 • They’re readable even in a damaged state